FrancisCrickInstitute/CBIAS_napari_workshop_2025/README.md

 This should create an environment with the same name of the .yml file unless otherwise specified.

 c) check that napari opens
-At this point, if no error appears in the terminal as result of the operations above, you are ready to open napari executing
+At this point, if no error appears in the terminal as a result of the operations above, you are ready to open napari executing
 ```
 napari
 ```